-- Successfully complete hours required for program, - Complete an approved program, - 3.
-Complete at least 12 hours from Iowa Central, - Maintain the required minimum grade-point average, and - 5.
+- Are enrolled at Iowa Central upon completion of the program and complete the required 60 semester hours, - Complete an approved program, - Complete at least 12 hours from Iowa Central, - Maintain the required minimum grade-point average, and - 5.
 Pay a graduation fee.